Sybl-ml/quic-iterators/README.md

 # QUIC Iterators

-Pythia is a Discord bot written in Rust to add functionality to our Discord server while providing a way to learn Rust.

 QUIC Iterators is an experimental project to send iterable data over a QUIC connection.
 This allows data to be processed on the server before the entire set has arrived, providing a more responsive application.